digitalmacgyver/viblio_backend/vib/vwf/README.md

 staging, and prod deployment concepts.

 SWF workflows operate in this manner:
-* A workflow is a set of predefined Activities, activities are performed by programs that reiceve an Activity taks, perform them, and provide a result back
+* A workflow is a set of predefined Activities, activities are performed by programs that receive an Activity task, perform them, and provide a result back
 * Coordination logic for a workflow (e.g. what activities are performed, in what order, how many times) are performed by a program called a "Decider"

 SWF itself provides a reliable message bus and queues between the programs that perform Activities and the Decider program.